Image Stitching Steps

 At this step you might also want to use the “panorama Editor” mode to correct some contrast, light or color settings.

 When you are happy with your preview, your last task it to hit the “render panorama” button to launch the rendering of the real full resolution panoramic image.
-This often takes a while and it takes up a lot of RAM resource from your computer.
-If your panorama is made of many pictures that already have a big size, chances are that the software will return you an “insufficient RAM memory” error.
+This can take a little while depending on how powerful your computer is.
+If your computer has a limited RAM memory and your panorama is made of many pictures that already have a big size, it is possible that the software will return you an “insufficient RAM memory” error.
 Try resizing down the images you import into the software if that’s the case.

 Panoramic images can easily reach a very large size, and the larger the more your computer will struggle.
 It is not necessary to have an extremely large image to get an enjoyable full screen panorama.
-Unless you are into creating gigapixel panoramas, let’s say that if your picture is 20,000 pixels wide its already huge.
-If you plan to use a software like Photoshop for some retouching, remember that it doesn’t accept any image that is more than 30,000 px wide.
+In any case, if you plan to use a software like Photoshop for some retouching, remember that it doesn’t accept any image that is more than 30,000 px wide.

-For a good quality, I like my images to be 12,000-15,000 px wide.
-But some people will tell you that it is still way too much.
+To give you an idea, the panoramas on this site are 9,500 or 10,000 pixels wide.
+But some people will tell you that it is still too much.
 Actually, it is considered that the minimum width for a good quality full screen panorama is 6000 px.
 However, I still recommend you to render a larger top-quality image first, that you can resize later if needed.
-As a personal preference, I avoid creating full-size panoramas that are below 10,000 px wide.
+As a personal preference, I avoid creating full-size panoramas that are below 9,000 px wide.

 These were the steps you will follow to create your panorama.
 These steps are often very intuitive in the way panorama software is made.
 But before using your software, I suggest you to read about the different panoramic image projections.
 Click on the link below to continue.